Closure properties of knapsack semilinear groups: Part 1: Exponent equations in graph products

 As before, $\alpha$ denotes the size of a largest independence clique in $(A,I)$. \begin{lemma} Let $m \geq 2$ and $u_1, u_2, \ldots, u_m \in \IRR(R)$.
 If $u_1 u_2 \cdots u_m = 1$ in $\dG$, then there exists a $1$-reducible refinement of $(u_1, u_2, \ldots, u_m)$ that has length at most $(3\alpha+4)m^2 \leq 7 \alpha m^2$ and there is a reduction of that refinement with at most $m-2$ atom creations of each type $i \in \Gamma$. \end{lemma}

 \begin{proof} The proof of the lemma will be an induction on $m$.
 For this we first assume that $m$ is a power of 2.
-We will show that there exist factorizations of the $u_i$ with totally at most $(\frac{3}{4}\alpha+1)m^2-(\frac{3}{2}\alpha+1)m$ factors such that the resulting tuple is $1$-reducible and has a reduction with at most $(m-2)$ atom creations of each type $i \in \Gamma$.
+To make the induction work, we slightly strengthen the claim: We will show that there exist factorizations of the $u_i$ with totally at most $f(m)=(\frac{3}{4}\alpha+1)m^2-(\frac{3}{2}\alpha+1)m$ factors such that the resulting tuple is $1$-reducible and has a reduction with at most $(m-2)$ atom creations of each type $i \in \Gamma$.
 This implies the lemma for the case that $m$ is a power of two.

 The case $m=2$ is trivial (we must have $u_2 = u_1^{-1}$).
 Let $m = 2n \geq 4$.
-Then by Lemma~\ref{normalform} we can factorize $u_{2i-1}$ and $u_{2i}$ for $1\leq i \leq n$ as $u_{2i-1} = p_i C_{2i-1} s_i$ and $u_{2i} = s_i^{-1} C_{2i} t_i$ in $\dM(A,I)$ such that $C_{2i-1}$ and $C_{2i}$ are strongly compatible independence cliques and $v_i := p_j (C_{2i-1}C_{2i}) t_i$ is irreducible.
+Then by Lemma~\ref{normalform} we can factorize $u_{2i-1}$ and $u_{2i}$ for $1\leq i \leq n$ as $u_{2i-1} = p_i C_{2i-1} s_i$ and $u_{2i} = s_i^{-1} C_{2i} t_i$ in $\dM(A,I)$ such that $C_{2i-1}$ and $C_{2i}$ are strongly compatible independence cliques and $v_i = p_i (C_{2i-1}C_{2i}) t_i$ is irreducible.
 Define the independence clique $D_i = C_{2i-1}C_{2i}$.
 We have $v_1 v_2 \cdots v_n = 1$ in $\dG$.
 By induction, we obtain factorizations $p_i D_i t_i = v_i = v_{i,1} \cdots v_{i,k_i}$ ($1\leq i \leq n$) such that the tuple

 is $1$-reducible.
 Moreover,